tonethar/IGME-330-Master/notes/HW-fix-the-code-1.md

 # HW - Fix The Code #1

 ## I. Overview
-- Can you find and fix the 5 mistakes in this code?
+- Can you find and fix the 4 (or more) mistakes in this code?
 Have at it!

 ## II.
 The code